Wuhan Yangtze River F.C.: 2011–2018: Wuhan Zall

 With the club in the second tier they would go through a period of joint investment from several parties until 14 December 2011 saw the Zall Group take ownership of the club and rename them Wuhan Zall Football Club as well as changing the team's colours back to orange, which was the club's predecessor's main colours.
 Initially the new owners saw the team struggle throughout the 2012 league season and decided to sack the existing manager Jose Carlos de Oliveira and replace him with Zheng Xiong on a caretaker basis.
 As the season went on the results considerably improved under Zheng Xiong who was given a full-time contract before guiding Wuhan Zall to second within the league and promotion to the Chinese Super League.
 The club's start in the 2013 league season was not a success and when the team went six games without a win, Zheng resigned.
 The former Shandong Luneng Head coach who had won the Chinese Super League, Ljubiša Tumbaković was brought in to manage the team, however despite his experience in the league he was unable to help the club avoid relegation and he was sacked before the season was finished.

 In 2015 the football club was sold to a private company Wuhan Zall Development Holding Co.
 Ltd. under the ownership of their chairman Yan Zhi and his relatives, for RMB 20,630,000.

-2019-2022: Super League
+2019–2022: Super League

 After several seasons within the second tier, the club brought in Li Tie as the Head Coach, a manager who had previously guided Hebei China Fortune F.C. to the top tier.
 In his debut season Li Tie was able to guide Wuhan to the victory of the division championship and promotion back into the Chinese Super League at the end of the 2018 league season.

-During the 2022 season Wuhan Yangtze River F.C. lost 3-1 to Chengdu Rongcheng which resulted in Wuhan being relegated to China League One for the 2023 season.
-However, their participation on the League One did not happen, as the club dissolved at the start of 2023.
+During the 2022 season Wuhan Yangtze River F.C. lost 3–1 to Chengdu Rongcheng, which resulted in Wuhan being relegated to China League One for the 2023 season.
+However, their participation did not happen as the club got dissolved at the start of 2023.